StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 profile view ([\[Gxsm-Profile\]](#Gxsm-Profile){reference-type="ref"
 reference="Gxsm-Profile"}).

-Select between the different types of objects by the .
+Select between the different types of objects by the GXSMPopupObjects.
 You add an object by left-clicking into the 2D image.
-You can remove an object by clicking with the middle mouse button on it. [^3] You can remove all visible objects by .
+You can remove an object by clicking with the middle mouse button on it. [^3] You can remove all visible objects by GXSMPopupObjects/Remove all.

 By left-clicking on the object handlers you can modify them.
-In the case that the handlers are two small you can change their size in the menue .
-Look for the settings , and .
+In the case that the handlers are two small you can change their size in the menue GXSMMenuSettings/Prefereces.
+Look for the settings GXSMPrefGUIHandleLineWidth, GXSMPrefGUIHandleSize and GXSMPrefGUIObjectLineWidth.

 For getting the coordinates and Z-value of the mouse position, just hit the middle mouse button to get a cross hair pointer and move around to measure.
-You can switch the shown units from default unit to pixels using the toggle switch .
+You can switch the shown units from default unit to pixels using the toggle switch GXSMPopupGrey 2D viewView/Pixels.

 While moving objects, the objects properties coordinates (angle, length, ...) are shown in the status line of the window.
 This is useful for measurements, etc..
-More precise measurements are possible using the object, which is updated on the fly while moving the line interactively across the image.
+More precise measurements are possible using the *Show* Line object, which is updated on the fly while moving the line interactively across the image.

 Objects are also used to provide some math actions with coordinates.